 Joelle brings an extensive background in evaluation and research to FSG, with a particular focus on evaluating complex advocacy and systems change efforts.
 Her experience has spanned many issue areas, including agriculture, global health, and U.S. education.
-As a director, Joelle co-leads FSG’s Strategic Learning and Evaluation practice.
+As a managing director, Joelle leads FSG’s Strategic Learning and Evaluation practice.

 During her tenure at FSG, Joelle has led a number of strategic learning and evaluation projects for dozens of U.S.-based philanthropies and nonprofits.
 These projects have included developmental, formative, and summative evaluations, strategic reviews, and creations of strategic learning and evaluation systems.
 Clients have included the Kresge Foundation, the Palix Foundation, Northwest Area Foundation, and the William G. McGowan Charitable Fund.

 Prior to joining FSG, Joelle was an evaluation consultant at ORS Impact, where she honed her evaluation skills working on complex advocacy and systems change evaluations.
 While there, Joelle also provided coaching and technical assistance to a number of clients, including a network of child advocacy groups.
 Prior to consulting, Joelle conducted research on international agricultural policy, including co-authoring a series on the gender implications of improved cropping technologies.
 From 2006–2008, Joelle served as a Peace Corps volunteer in Togo.
 During that time, she advised a Togolese NGO working to increase the quality of life of people living with HIV/AIDS.

 - The University of Washington, MPA, Evans School of Public Affairs

 - The University of Iowa, BS, Political Science and Statistics